FrostDigital/fruster-user-service/README.md

 Create a user.
 Fields `firstname`, `lastName`, `email` and `password` are required.
 Roles are validated according to environment variable ROLE_SCOPES.
 Password is validated according to regex in environment variable PASSWORD_VALIDATION_REGEX.
-Password is validated according to regex in environment variable EMAIL_VALIDATION_REGEX.
+Email is validated according to regex in environment variable EMAIL_VALIDATION_REGEX.
 See _Configuration_ in readme for default values.

 ##### Subject